thosgood/sga/README.md

 ### XVI.
 Groups of unipotent rank zero

 ### XVII.
 Unipotent algebraic groups.
-Extensions between unipotent groups and multiplicative groups
+Extensions between unipotent groups and group of multiplicative types

 ### XVIII.
 Weil's theorem on the construction of a group from a rational law